Raymon-Watson/Machine-Learning--Notes/ML-Notes/README.md

 cross_val_predict
 ```

+---

-### Hyperparameter Tuning
+## 7. Hyperparameter Tuning

-Common tools include:
+After choosing a reasonable model, I want to learn how to tune it without overfitting to the test set.

+Main tools:

 ```python
 GridSearchCV
 RandomizedSearchCV
 ```

-Model selection should generally be performed using the training data.
-The test set should be reserved for final evaluation.
+Topics to understand:

+* Parameter grids
+* Cross-validation during tuning
+* Choosing a scoring metric
+* Inspecting validation results
+* Selecting the best model
+* Keeping the test set separate until final evaluation

 ---

-## Feature Selection and Engineering
+## 8. Feature Engineering and Feature Selection

-Useful techniques include:
+Once the basic workflow is familiar, I want to focus more on improving the input data.

+Topics:

+* Creating useful new features
+* Transforming existing features
+* Removing unnecessary features
 * Correlation analysis
-* Creating derived features
-* Removing irrelevant features
 * Feature importance
 * Recursive feature elimination
 * Regularisation-based feature selection
-* Dimensionality reduction

-Good feature engineering can sometimes improve performance more than changing the model itself.
+The goal here is to understand how better features can sometimes improve a model more than simply choosing a more complicated algorithm.

 ---

-## Dimensionality Reduction
+## 9. Dimensionality Reduction

-Important techniques include:
+For datasets with many features, I want to learn methods for reducing the number of dimensions.

+Main topics:

-* Principal Component Analysis (PCA)
+* Principal Component Analysis
 * Explained variance
-* Feature projection
+* Choosing the number of components
 * Visualising high-dimensional data

-PCA is particularly useful for understanding how high-dimensional datasets such as image data can be represented using fewer variables.
+Main method to learn:

+* PCA

+Later I may also explore:

+* t-SNE
+* UMAP

 ---

-## Unsupervised Learning
+## 10. Unsupervised Learning

-Unlike supervised learning, unsupervised methods do not require labelled target data.

-Important techniques include:
+After supervised learning, I want to cover the main unsupervised learning techniques.

 ### Clustering

+Methods to learn:

 * k-Means
 * Hierarchical clustering
 * DBSCAN

-Important concepts:
+Concepts to understand:

 * Choosing the number of clusters
 * Inertia
 * Silhouette score
-* Cluster interpretation
+* Interpreting clusters

 ### Dimensionality Reduction

+Methods:

 * PCA
 * t-SNE